Railway Accounts Department Examinations

 • RLDA - Rail Land Development Authority

-• Setup in the year 2006 as a Statutory Authority under the Ministry of Railways
+• Setup in the year 2006 as a Statutory Authority under the Ministry of Railways set up by an Amendment to the Railways Act, 1989.

-• VISION: To emerge as India's leading Public Land Development Authority.
+• Vision:: To emerge as India's leading Public Land Development Authority.

 • Object behind the set up of RLDA